-Healing is a complicated process, but you may discover some elements to be as enjoyable as they are effective during your treatment.
-Making music is an evidence-based method that allows your mind, body, and emotions to work collaboratively, a process that many clients find so pleasurable that they continue musical activities well into their recovery.
-The music therapy program at Gulf Breeze Recovery is one of the many integrated approaches to holistic wellness offered within our program, designed to equip you with the life-long skills for successful sober living.
-Contact our team today at 833.551.2304 to learn how music can affect your health in highly beneficial ways.
+The music therapy program at Gulf Breeze Recovery is one of the many integrated approaches to holistic wellness offered within our program.
+We equip clients with the life-long skills necessary for successful sober living.
+Contact our team today at 833.551.2304 to learn more about our treatment programs in Gulf Breeze, FL, and how music can benefit your health.

 - Guided listening activities